Perfect Itinerary of Udaipur – The Venice of the East

 - Language – Hindi, English

-- Best time to Visit – Winter months (October to March)
+- Best time to Visit – Winter months (October to March).
+Read more about places to visit in India in November.

 - What to shop for – Colorful cotton fabrics, Authentic and Traditional silver jewelry, Special Rajasthani Quilts, Pottery, Puppet styled dolls, Embroidered Chappals or shoes called as Mojris, Wooden Sculpted Furniture, Marble work, and Ivory items.